Central bankers want to pull on one lever to lower prices; history shows this might raise them

 How do interest rate increases affect government deficit spending or debt?
 More expensive credit could ultimately mean greater taxes and the privatization of public assets to shore up the budget and appear fiscally responsible to voters.
 The problem here is that eventually you run out of assets to sell, and higher taxes can drain money from the disposable income of individuals and families.

 Having laid out my theory, let me proceed to its consequences.
 If the above analysis holds – as there’s good reason to believe it does from studying business operations – then it would seem to be the case that raising interest rates, to the extent it would affect prices at all, would raise them.
-That is, these prices would largely (but not exclusively) increase because capitalism is a credit-based economy and interest gets “cost-pushed” onto consumers.
+That is, these prices would largely (but not exclusively) increase because capitalism is a credit-based economic system and interest gets “cost-pushed” onto consumers.
 Depending on their level of power, corporations can also administer or engineer prices to meet specific profit targets.
 Price is not just a signal for consumer behavior but a means of profit.17Jonathan Nitzan and Shimson Bichler (2009) Capital as Power.
 (London: Routledge).
 Conflicts such as the war in Ukraine, international supply chain disruptions, the speculation of investors, a global pandemic, and labor shortages may also contribute to rising prices.

 Examining the Volcker Shock More Closely